 Do you sometimes find yourself stuck in a negative chain of thoughts, and unsure how to break the cycle?
-Or perhaps you have preconceived idea that if only x, y, or z would happen, then you could be more positive and happy.
-Well, it’s a common enough misconception – but the good news is that you can achieve a sunnier and more optimistic outlook as soon as you’re ready to start trying.
-Here’s how positive people do it, and how you can too:
+Or perhaps you have a preconceived idea that if only x, y, or z would happen, then you could be more positive and happy.
+Well, it’s a common enough misconception – but the good news is that actually, you are responsible for your own happiness; happiness is a choice.
+And by looking to the habits of positive people, you can achieve a positive mental attitude with a sunnier and more optimistic outlook, as soon as you’re ready to start trying.

 We all have bad days – all of us.
 But the special thing about positive people is that they believe it will get better, and that’s what they choose to focus on.
 Instead of wallowing they look for the positives in their situation and how they might be able to improve it – which often leads to happiness.

 By the way, it’s fine to have a good cry or indulge yourself in feeling shitty sometimes – for a bit.
 But not for too long.

 2. They know that happiness is a choice

 This may sound simplistic, but while making the choice is simple, that doesn’t mean it’s easy.

 Happiness is a choice; positivity is a mindset; gratitude is the path to both.

 Even those who’ve been raised around negativity and have been influenced by it can change their disposition to a more positive one; it just takes some practice…